 In short, yes, you should wear your retainer forever.
-For the first couple months, it is recommended that you wear your retainer continuously (and removing it when you eat or drink anything besides water).
-After the first couple months, you can wear your retainer only at night, every night.
+For the first couple of months, it is recommended that you wear your retainer continuously (removing it when you eat or drink anything besides water).
+After the first couple of months, you can wear your retainer only at night, every night.

 What is the purpose of a retainer?

 A retainer is custom-made to the shape of your teeth and is used to maintain the newly-positioned teeth.
 Retainers are an important part of post-orthodontic care.
 They can also be used to treat minor orthodontic problems.